lif0/FabulousScheduler/README.md

 ## 🚀 Features <a id="features" />
 - Default queue scheduler
 - Docs for CustomCronJobManager
-- Add a job pass to eventHandler
-- Add in parama to DefaulCronManager Name, Category
 - Benchmark for JobResult type
 - Benchmark
 - Possibility set a custom thread pool to prioritize a jobs